malachiw/sdev300wk4/BadWolf/README.md

 The web page will
  1. The Login form should consist of fields for username, email address and password.
- 2. After login, a welcom message should appear providing a simple order form with at least 10 products of your choice.
+ 2. After login, a welcome message should appear providing a simple order form with at least 10 products of your choice.
 Be sure to include an image of the product and price.
  3. Users can shop your store for up to 30 minutes before the session will expire.
- 4. Once all prodcuts are selected, the user should be able to checkout and pay for their purchases.
+ 4. Once all products are selected, the user should be able to checkout and pay for their purchases.
  5. The payment page should display the username, email address and the product and total price of purchases.